epccs/Gravimetric/Hardware/README.md

             Todo: Layout, BOM, Review*, Order Boards, Assembly, Testing, Evaluation.
             *during review the Design may change without changing the revision. use 324pb MCU not 328pb.
-            add high side current sense connected to ADC5 for alternat input power. add serial1 (like Irrigate7) so an R-Pi can access a load cell (e.g. HX711) though the control board. add two one-shot pulse stretching circuits to fed ICP3 and ICP4. add current sources to signal SSR's that can power FAST_FLOW and DIVERSION valves for gravimetric proving. the FAST_FLOW current source should be self explaing enough, e.g. if it is off then flow is slow.
+            add high side current sense connected to ADC5 for alternat input. add voltage sense connected to ADC4 for alternat input. add serial1 and serial2 so an R-Pi can access things like a load cell (e.g. HX711) though the control board. add two one-shot pulse stretching circuits to fed ICP3 and ICP4. add current sources to signal SSR's that can power FAST_FLOW and DIVERSION valves for gravimetric proving. the FAST_FLOW current source should be self explaing enough, e.g. if it is off then flow is slow.